Indian-American grocery store owner in Silicon Valley charged with price gouging

 "We take price gouging seriously and are committed to going after those who break the law during the public health emergency," Becerra said.
 Singh faces imprisonment in the county jail for not more than a year and/or a fine of not more than USD 10,000.
 California law prohibits charging a price that exceeds, by more than 10 per cent, the price of an item before a state or local declaration of emergency.

 "The law prevents businesses from profiteering when we are in a state of emergency.
 All businesses throughout Alameda County must be on notice that we will not sit idly by and allow consumers to fall prey to price gouging.
-My office will ensure that businesses adhere to the law and do not exploit consumers," said O'Malley..
+My office will ensure that businesses adhere to the law and do not exploit consumers," said O'Malley.
+More than 78,000 Americans have died and 13 lakh tested positive for the coronavirus.
+Globally, more than 274,000 people have died and over 39 lakh have tested positive for the disease, according to Johns Hopkins University data.

 ALSO READ